viaacode/documentation-jekyll/docs/instroom/sip/minimale_sip_0.1.md

 ## Abstract

 The meemoo Submission Information Package (henceforth SIP) specification describes how data and metadata should be packaged when delivered to meemoo for ingest.
-Its use is twofold:

-1. it serves as a guideline for creating SIPs of simple (i.e. _enkelvoudige_) objects;
-2. it establishes a common base for the development of so-called profiles or SIP extensions for complex (i.e. _meervoudige_) objects and specific use-cases (e.g. newspapers, 3D objects etc.).
+It can be used to create SIPs of simple (i.e. _enkelvoudige_; consisting of a single media file with accompanying metadata) objects.
+Furthermore, it establishes a common base for the development of so-called content profiles or SIP extensions for the ingest of specific use-cases (e.g. newspapers, 3D objects etc.).

 ## Overview